About the Numbers - Maryland Occupational Employment and Wage Statistics - Workforce Information & Performance

 Occupations covered reflect the Standard Occupational Classification (SOC) System.
 Many occupations are not identified separately in this classification system and are included in aggregate categories.
 Additionally, some occupational data are suppressed due to publication standards.

-Workforce Region Occupational Employment Statistics
+Local Workforce Development Area Occupational Employment and Wage Statistics

 *Note: Entry level wages were calculated using the mean of the first third of the wage distribution.
-Experienced Level wages were calculated using the mean of the upper two-thirds of the wage distribution
+Experienced Level wages were calculated using the mean of the upper two-thirds of the wage distribution.

 Disclaimer - The accuracy of the data is subject to both sampling and non-sampling error.
 While this data and related job outlook information can provide valuable inputs to the career decision-making process, they should not be the sole basis of a career choice.